RUMBLE: THE INDIANS WHO ROCKED THE WORLD OPENS AT LANDMARK’S E STREET CINEMA IN WASHINGTON, DC ON FRIDAY, AUGUST 25

 That is how it was in racist America when “The Blues” was born.
 So, naturally, we haven’t heard the full story–of the mixing of Native and Black–and White, too.

+There would be no blues and jazz without African Americans– there should be no misunderstanding about that.
+Period.
 But blues and jazz is the result of the experience of African American people in America–and that history included indigenous people–totally!!

-WIFV: What is the main take away you hope viewers will have after seeing and listening to so many indigenous performers and their amazing music?
+WIFV: What is the maintake away you hope viewers will have after seeing and listening to so many indigenous performers and their amazing music?

 BAINBRIDGE: America needs to look at the foundations of the country–and to tell the full history.
 Once we tell our origin stories inclusively, (the story of all of us) we can build a nation (America and Canada) on strong foundations.
 Right now, our foundations are weak and our countries are weak because we do not know who we really are.